pymupdf/PyMuPDF/docs/quad.rst

 Please note the following interesting detail:

-* For a rectangle, only its top-left point belongs to it.
-Since v1.19.0, rectangles are re-defined to be "open", such that its bottom and its right edge do not belong to it.
+For a rectangle, only its top-left point belongs to it.
+Since v1.19.0, rectangles are defined to be "open", such that its bottom and its right edge do not belong to it -- including the respective corners.
+But for quads there exists no notion like "openness", so we have the following surprising situation:

-* So you will see ``False`` for the check ``rect.br in rect``.
-* But quadrilaterals have no notion of "openness", so you will see ``True`` for the check ``rect.br in rect.quad``!
+   >>> rect.br in rect
+   False
+   >>> # but:
+   >>> rect.br in rect.quad
+   True